Seres67/nexus_app_launcher/README.md

 The addon is enabled by default.
 To edit the settings, open the Nexus options window, click on Addons, and then click on App Launcher.
 To add a program, enter the path to the program's exe file in the Programs Path section, and click Add program.
-Programs are launched when the addon is loaded, so to restart the game or reload the addon.
+Programs are launched when the addon is loaded, so restart the game or reload the addon.
 There is an option to kill all running processes when the addon is unloaded/the game is closed.

 ## License